EspiraMarvin/value8-app/README.md

  password = 123secret

 #### ** DO NOT Reload your window / browser when using the app.
-###  The data is store in Vuex and is not persistent
+###  The data is stored in Vuex and is not persistent
 ### Reloading may crash the app.
 If it does crash copy the link above and run it again